 Medicat (Health Services EHR) has developed a testing, tracking and reporting platform for students.
 Medicat will be able to generate reports on positive tests and diagnosis.
 SUNY Upstate Medical University and LACNY will also be able to provide reports on the amount of tests completed and positive reports.
 Tracking the infection rate of students who have been tested will provide the data to indicate when the rate is approaching or surpasses 1%.
-Health Services will communicate with the Vice President of Student Affairs and Enrollment Management on a weekly basis to report any positive cases, students placed in quarantine/or isolation.
+Health Services will communicate with the Vice President of Student Affairs on a daily basis to report any positive cases, students placed in quarantine/or isolation.